-This long-term collaborative effort has resulted in a thirty-two year survey record for the South Fork, twenty-seven years on the Middle Fork, and ten years on the North Fork in the Smith River Basin.
+This long-term collaborative effort has resulted in a thirty-three-year survey record for the South Fork, twenty-eight years on the Middle Fork, and ten years on the North Fork in the Smith River Basin.
 Currently surveys record observations of all adult salmonids including Coastal Cutthroat Trout (Oncorhynchus clarki clarki), Summer steelhead trout (O. mykiss), steelhead half-pounders, spring Chinook Salmon (O. tshawytscha), and rainbow trout (O. mykiss).
 Observations of Klamath Small-scale Suckers (Catostomus rimiculus) are also documented.
 Observations of amphibians and reptiles have been recorded since 2011.

 The annual total stream miles surveyed has varied over time.
-Therefore, fish abundance is reported as density per mile to allow for comparison across all 32 survey years.
-We report on the observations of the 2020 volunteer survey effort and how these data compare to the 32-year data set.
-The 2020 survey effort was reduced due to COVID-19 safety concerns.
-As such, volunteers were required to provide their own equipment, reside in Humboldt or Del Norte County, and to have participated in one of the last two years surveys.
+Therefore, fish abundance is reported as density per mile to allow for comparison across all 33 survey years.
+We report on the observations of the 2021 volunteer survey effort and how these data compare to the 33-year data set.
+We limited the number of participants to 50 for the 2021 survey effort due to COVID-19 safety concerns.
+Additionally, returning participants with their own equipment comprised the majority of volunteers.

-Overall, we have found the density of coastal cutthroat trout (CCT) in the South Fork to be higher than the average compared to the 32- year data set but lower than the recent seven years.
-While, the density of total CCT has cyclically variety throughout the long-term data set, the overall trend shows an increase in density with the trend stabilizing over during recent survey years.
+Overall, we have found the density of coastal cutthroat trout (CCT) in the South Fork to be higher than the average compared to the 33- year data set but lower than the past ten years.
+The density of CCT was also higher than average in the Middle Fork.
+While the density of total CCT has cyclically variety throughout the long-term data set, the overall trend shows an increase in density with the trend stabilizing over during recent survey years.

 Adult spring Chinook salmon and summer steelhead trout (>16") are far less common than CCT in the Smith River.
-Observed densities for both species in 2020 were less than the average of the long-term data set.
-The density of half-pounder steelhead trout (<12-15") and rainbow trout were higher than average on the South Fork.
-Klamath small-scale densities were also lower than average in the South Fork in 2020 comparted to the data set.
-Other species observed included an adult Pacific Lamprey carcass and adult Green Sturgeon.
+Observed densities for Chinook salmon in 2021 were less than the average of the long-term data set.
+Contrastingly, Steelhead trout density was higher than average in both the South Fork and the Middle Fork.
+However, the density of half-pounder steelhead trout (<12-15") was higher than average on the Middle Fork but lower than average on the South Fork.
+The density of rainbow trout was higher than average on both the South Fork and Middle Fork.
+Klamath small-scale sucker densities were also higher than average in the South Fork and slightly lower than average in the Middle Fork in 2021 comparted to the data set.